Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Chang’e was transformed into a member of a rich farming family.
 When she was 18, a young hunter named Houyi from another village spotted her, now a beautiful young woman.
 They became friends.

-One day, a strange phenomenon occurred—10 suns arose in the sky instead of one, blazing the earth.
+One day, a strange phenomenon occurred – 10 suns arose in the sky instead of one, blazing the earth.
 Houyi, an expert archer, stepped forward to try to save the earth.
 He successfully shot down nine of the suns, becoming a hero.
 He eventually became king and married Chang’e.

 But Houyi grew to become a greedy and selfish king.
 He sought immortality by ordering an elixir be created to prolong his life.
 The elixir in the form of a single pill was almost ready when Chang’e came upon it.
 She either accidentally or purposely swallowed the pill.
-This angered King Houyi, who went after his wife.
-Trying to flee, she jumped out the window of a chamber at the top of the palace—and, instead of falling, she floated into the sky toward the Moon.
-King Houyi tried unsuccessfully to shoot her down with arrows.

 Chang E took the elixir through an act of pure selfishness: